-The Chief Communications Officer leads the College's image building and marketing efforts.
+The Chief Communications Officer is the College's chief communications officer and leads the College's image building and marketing efforts.
 He or she directs the production of the majority of the College's publications, organization and design of the College web site, production and placement of advertising, and production and management of the College signage system.
 He or she is also responsible for public relations and media relations and is a spokesperson for the college.